Privacy

 Collecting personal information

-This information may include:
+This may include:

 Use & disclosure of personal information

-• providing and administering services
+- Providing and administering services

-• verifying identity and customer information
+- Verifying identity and customer information

-• conducting AML/ATF monitoring, sanctions screening, and fraud prevention
+- Conducting AML/ATF monitoring, sanctions screening, and fraud prevention

-• complying with legal and regulatory obligations
+- Meeting legal and regulatory obligations

-• investigating unauthorized or illegal activity
+- Investigating unauthorized or illegal activity

 Disclosure to banking partners and financial institutions

-• Correspondent banks
+- Correspondent banks

-• Payment networks and clearing systems
+- Payment networks and clearing systems

-This sharing is necessary for:
+This is required for:

-• Transaction processing and settlement
+- Transaction processing and settlement

-• Compliance with AML/ATF obligations
+- Compliance with AML/ATF and sanctions obligations

-• Risk management and fraud prevention
+- Risk management and fraud prevention

 Service providers and third parties

-We may also share information with:
+We may also share information with trusted service providers, including:

-• Identity verification providers
+- Identity verification providers

-• Technology and cloud service providers
+- Technology and cloud providers

-• Compliance and risk management service providers
+- Compliance and risk management providers

 Regulatory and legal disclosure